What does antibiotic resistance have to do with me?

 Why can’t we just develop new antibiotic drugs?

-New antibiotics are not enough to halt the spread of antibiotic-resistant bacteria.
-Above all, antibiotics must be used properly, because experience shows that bacteria develop resistance only a few years after a new class of antibiotic hits the market.
+However, new antibiotics are not enough to halt the spread of antibiotic-resistant bacteria.
+Above all, antibiotics must be used properly – particularly newly developed ones.
+Experience shows that bacteria develop resistance only a few years after a new class of antibiotic hits the market.

 Further information